 This past week, I cancelled my regular weekly dance lesson.
 Teacher had taken a group of students to a local competition the weekend before.
 I decided to err on the side of caution and wait the approximate two weeks before I came in contact with anyone who attended.

 If social media posts are any indication, the competition was run quite safely.
 Everyone wore masks on and off the dance floor, tables were spaced out, etc. Safety measures against the new coronavirus have ranged from thorough to non-existent at pandemic-era ballroom events.
-The same week as this local competition was taking place, I saw posts of another event where no one was wearing masks.
+The same week as this local competition was taking place, I saw posts of another event where no one was wearing a mask.

 It’s no surprise that the ballroom world seems as divided on safety issues like masks and social distancing as the rest of the world (or maybe it’s just this country).
 It’s difficult enough to take precautions that account for all of the risk factors that can lead to a person becoming infected.
 Factoring in people who refuse to take precautions makes things even more complicated.
 And frustrating – imagine taking the time to ensure you’ll stay dry in a rainstorm (raincoat, boots, umbrella, etc.) and the minute you step outside, a friend runs up to you soaking wet and gives you a big hug.
 So much for staying dry.